 Winged sumac (R. copallinum) is most common on island and may be found growing in large patches at the UMass Nantucket Field Station on Polpis Road.
 Its leaves have wings along the petiole, and it can be distinguished from other sumacs by the leaf scar, which surrounds the buds only less than halfway.
 Smooth sumac (R. glabra) has leaf scars that make a U or C shape around each bud, and its twigs are smooth and hairless.

 Staghorn sumac (R. hirta), looks much like smooth sumac, except that it has fuzzy twigs, like the velvet on a buck’s antlers.
 Smooth sumac is found in several locations around the island, while staghorn sumac is quite rare and known to occur in only a couple spots.
 Interestingly, staghorn sumac is very common and widespread on the mainland.

 As with trees, dormant season botanizing to learn shrub ID is a fresh way to see our shrubs in a new light and start to notice the roles they play in our island ecosystem.
 Plenty of time to get out there before leaf-out!

-The Nantucket Conservation Foundation is a private, non-profit land trust that depends contributions from our members to support our science projects, conservation property acquisitions and land management efforts.
-If you are not already a member, please join us! www.nantucketconservation.org
+The Nantucket Conservation Foundation is a private, non-profit land trust that depends on contributions from our members to support our science projects, conservation property acquisitions and land management efforts.
+If you are not already a member, please join us now! www.nantucketconservation.org